 By October 1989, CBN University had grown from a School of Communication and the Arts to seven professional schools with nearly 800 students.
 On January 1, 1990, in recognition of this growth, the Board of Trustees voted to change the name of CBN University to Regent University.
 A "regent" is one who represents a king in his absence.
 For us at Regent University, a regent is one who represents Christ, our Sovereign, in whatever sphere of life he or she may be called to serve Him.

-The university has grown to some 4,000 students earning bachelors, masters, or doctoral degrees at our Virginia Beach Campus, Washington D.C.
-Campus in Alexandria, Virginia (through the academic year 2007-08), or online via the worldwide web.
+The university has grown to some 5,500 students earning associates, bachelors, masters, or doctoral degrees at our Virginia Beach Campus or online via the worldwide web.

 STANDARD OF PERSONAL CONDUCT